-UConnectTM allows you to transfer calls between the system and your cellular phone as you enter or exit your vehicle, and enables you to mute the system's microphone for private conversation.
+UConnect® allows you to transfer calls between the system and your cellular phone as you enter or exit your vehicle and enables you to mute the system's microphone for private conversation.

-The UConnectTM phonebook enables you to store up to 32 names and four numbers per name.
+The UConnect® phonebook enables you to store up to 32 names, with four numbers per name.
 Each language has a separate 32-name phonebook accessible only in that language.
-This system is driven through your BluetoothTM Hands-Free profile cellular phone.
-UConnectTM features BluetoothTM technology - the global standard that enables different electronic devices to connect to each other without wires or a docking station, so UConnect works no matter where you stow your cellular phone (be it your purse, pocket, or briefcase), as long as your phone is turned on and has been paired to the vehicle's UConnectTM system.
-The UConnectTM system allows up to seven cellular phones to be linked to system.
+This system is driven through your Bluetooth® "Hands-Free profile" cellular phone.
+UConnect® features Bluetooth® technology - the global standard that enables 3 different electronic devices to connect to each other without wires or a docking station, so UConnect® works no matter where you stow your cellular phone (be it your purse, pocket, or briefcase), as long as your phone is turned on and has been paired to the vehicle's UConnect® system.
+The UConnect® system allows up to seven cellular phones to be linked to the system.
 Only one linked (or paired) cellular phone can be used with the system at a time.
-The system is available in English, Spanish, or French languages (as equipped).
+The system is available in English, Spanish, or French languages.